Noise Sensitivity of the Minimum Spanning Tree of the Complete Graph: Introduction

 \section{Introduction}

 The minimum spanning tree (MST) of a weighted graph is a classical object in discrete mathematics, whose research goes back to Bor\r{u}vka's Algorithm from 1926 (see ~\cite{Boruvka}).
 Denote by $\bbM_n$ the MST of the $n$-vertex complete graph $K_n$ assigned with independent $\mathrm{U}[0,1]$-distributed edge weights $W_n=(w_e)_{e\in K_n}$.
 Frieze~\cite{Frieze1985} famously showed that the expected total weight of $\bbM_n$ converges to $\zeta(3)$, initiating an extensive study of the distribution of the total weight (e.g.,~\cite{Janson1995,Janson2006}).
-From a purely graph-theoretic perspective, a fundamental work on the metric structure of $\bbM_n$ was conducted about a decade ago by Addario-Berry, Broutin, Goldschmidt, and Miermont~\cite{AddarioBerry2013} who discovered its scaling limit as a measured metric space.
+From a purely graph-theoretic perspective, a decade old fundamental work on the metric structure of $\bbM_n$ by Addario-Berry, Broutin, Goldschmidt, and Miermont~\cite{AddarioBerry2013}, which plays a key role in this paper, discovered the existence of a scaling limit of $\bbM_n$ as a measured metric space.
+An explicit construction of the limit was recently obtained in ~\cite{broutin2023convex}.
+In addition, the local weak limit of $\bbM_n$ was studied in ~\cite{Addarioberry2013local,angel2023scaling}.

 The notion of noise sensitivity of Boolean functions, that was introduced by Benjamini, Kalai, and Schramm in ~\cite{Benjamini1998}, can be directly applied to the random MST.
 Namely, let $\varepsilon=\varepsilon_n$ be a noise parameter, and $W_n^\varepsilon=(w^{\varepsilon}_e)_{e\in K_n}$ be obtained from $W_n$ by resampling each $w_e$ independently with probability $\varepsilon$.
 The MST of $K_n$ with respect to the new weights $W_n^\varepsilon$ is denoted by $\bbM_n^{\varepsilon}$.
 Suppose $f_n$ is a sequence of Boolean functions defined on $n$-vertex trees, such that $\bbE[f_n(\bbM_n)]$ is bounded away from $0$ and $1$ as $n\to\infty$.
 We say that the sequence $f_n$ is \emph{ $\varepsilon$-noise sensitive} (resp. \emph{stable}) if $\Cov(f_n(\bbM_n),f_n(\bbM_n^{\varepsilon}))\to 0$ (resp. $1$) as $n\to\infty$.
 This paper deals with the noise sensitivity and stability of (functions that depend on) the scaled measured metric structure of $\bbM_n$.